GH2user/hass-crypto-icons/README.md

 Some of these have been hand drawn in Inkscape and others are reworked icons from the net.

 I have added 10 more in v1-1-0 with the very nice TIME icon as a request.
+I have added 10 more in v1-2-0 with the AMP, FLOKI and LRC icons as a request.

 Shown in the button screenshot below are:
 - icon + coin tag